mithileshbhumca/WeatherAndroid/README.md

 - **View Binding**: The app uses view binding for easier interaction with views.
 - **View Model**: The app uses View model for easier communication with views and data sources.
 - **Retrofit**: Network requests are handled using Retrofit, a type-safe HTTP client.
+- **Hilt**: Used for dependency injection to simplify the process of providing dependencies in Android components like Activities, Fragments, and ViewModels.
+- **Navigation Component**:Handles in-app navigation, making fragment transitions, argument passing, and deep linking easier with a visual navigation graph.

 - **Architecture: MVVM (Model-View-ViewModel)**:
 This project follows the **MVVM** (Model-View-ViewModel) architecture pattern to separate concerns and create a scalable and maintainable application structure.
 Below is an overview of the architecture and how it’s applied in this project.